solarknight/fsm-engine/README.md

 Use `@StateField` to mark the state field, or `@StateGetter` `@StateSetter` to mark the state Getter/Setter method.
 The FSM engine will update the state for you.

-### Define transition rules
+### Add transition rules and listeners

-Use `FSMBuilder` to define your fsm transition rules.
+Use `FSMBuilder` to build your FSM definition.
 The definition starts with `startWith` method, and ends with `bind`.

+Use `FSMBuilder#transition` to add fixed or dynamic transition rules.

+Use `FSMBuilder#addStateListener` and `FSMBuilder#addEventListener` to add custom listeners.

-The definition should be placed top of the class as an init block to be more readable.
+By convention, the definition should be placed top of the class as an init block to be more readable.

 ### Create instance and Use

 Use `FSMFactory` to create the FSM instance, and use `send` method inherited from `FSMMixin` to send events.

+You can also encapsulate the `send` method in your business logic.

 ## Advanced